mcupak/beacon-java/beacon-java-rest/README.md

 - sample testsuite

 ##Creating a beacon
-The beacon implementation is designed to use a beacon-adapter provided through the [beacon-java-adpaters-core](https://github.com/mcupak/beacon-adapters) project.
+The beacon implementation is designed to use a beacon-adapter provided through the [beacon-java-core](/beacon-java-core) project.
 The user can either extend the abstract BeaconAdapter class to create a custom implementation, or they can use one of the beacon-adapter implementations that are provided

+The user should first either remove the SampleBeaconAdapterImpl or remove the @Stateless annotation from above the class.
+The sample is intended to be a placeholder to allow the tests to be run, and to give the user an idea of how to implement a beacon.
+After this has been completely they are free to implement their own adapter.

 - Add your desired beacon adapter to the pom.xml in the commented out section
 - modify index.jsp to provide a landing page for your beacon (optional)
 - Deploy The beacon